Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Multilevel LIS

 \section{Multilevel LIS}

-In this section, we develop a Rayleigh-Ritz procedure to recursively compute multilevel likelihood-informed subspaces.
+We aim to employ the DILI method (cf. Section~\ref{sec_DILI}) as the proposal mechanism for multilevel MCMC.
+Since the computation of the LIS basis used by the DILI proposal can be costly, here we develop a Rayleigh--Ritz procedure to recursively compute new, multilevel likelihood-informed subspaces using the model hierarchy.
 The resulting hierarchical LIS basis can be used to generalise DILI proposals to the multilevel setting and to improve the efficiency of multilevel MCMC sampling.
+In Section \ref{sec:lis_setup}, we define the concept of LIS in the multilevel context.
+In Sections \ref{sec:lis_base} and \ref{sec:lis_enrich}, we present the recursive construction of the multilevel LIS using the Rayleigh--Ritz procedure.